Threats to Anivia with this build

 With melee assassins, Anivia usually wins pre-6 by autoattacking and Q-E. Examples of this include Akali, Talon, Ekko, Fizz.

 Pre-6 Wave Control with Q

 Often with Anivia you will want to counter-push early as much as possible to prevent yourself from being pushed in.
-I usually set up the wave pre-6 such that the creeps meet slightly before my tower (you can force this to happen by not killing enemy caster minions and letting them attack you before the next wave comes).
-I will Q the first wave usually so that I don't get pushed to the tower.
+However, in many circumstances you just have to accept your fate and work on your under-turret csing.
+During laning phase I usually set up the wave pre-6 such that the creeps meet slightly before my tower (you can force this to happen by not killing enemy caster minions and letting them attack you before the next wave comes).

 Try not to freeze at your turret against roaming champs like Taliyah, Twisted Fate, or Aurelion Sol, as they will take advantage of that the instant they hit level six.
 In my opinion Anivia is weak against these champs as it's hard to match roams.
 Often they'll push you into tower giving you no choice.